-There were approximately 54 thousand and approximately 86 thousand anti-dilutive stock awards for the years ended December 31, 2019 and 2018, respectively.
-There were no anti-dilutive stock awards for the year ended December 31, 2017.
+There were 35 thousand, 54 thousand and 86 thousand anti-dilutive stock awards for the years ended December 31, 2020, 2019 and 2018, respectively.

 Basic earnings per share was computed by dividing the earnings attributable to the common stockholders by the weighted average number of shares of common stock outstanding during the period.
-Diluted earnings per share was computed by dividing earnings attributable to common stockholders by the weighted average shares outstanding of common stock outstanding during the period, including potentially dilutive shares of common stock for the period determined using the treasury stock method.
+Diluted earnings per share was computed by dividing earnings attributable to common stockholders by the weighted average number of shares of common stock outstanding during the period, including potentially dilutive shares of common stock for the period determined using the treasury stock method.